BunsDev/notes-dashboard/docs/architecture.md

 Predefined categories for organizing notes (stored in the database):
 - Technical (code-related topics)
 - Behavioral (interview behavior questions)
+- About (miscellaneous helpful information)
 - Concepts (theoretical knowledge)
-- Tips & Tricks (miscellaneous helpful information)
+- Tips (miscellaneous helpful information)

 The initial categories are seeded to the database during migration setup: